Tips for Visiting the Frye

 Can I touch artworks?

 Visitors are encouraged to engage with art presented in the Frye.
-To avoid harming the collections and exhibitions, please avoid touching any artworks.
+To avoid harming the collections and exhibitions, please do not touch any artworks unless there is signage clearly indicating that the artwork is meant to be handled.
 Visitors are asked to keep 2 feet, approximately an arms length, distance from artworks.
 Paintings and other works of art are fragile and the natural oils on skin can damage their surface.

 Can I bring my pet to the Museum?